wizardkids/vigenere_cipher/readme.md

     Decrypted text: Attack at Dawn!!

 ## NOTES
-- The program will save the cipher key to "encrypted.json" for decryption.
+- The program saves both the ciphertext and the cipher key to "encrypted.json".
+Decryption obtains both strings and then decrypts.
 - Obviously, saving the encryption key along with the encrypted text is a ludicrous security risk.
 The program can be modified to prevent this, but the user will need to keep the key *somewhere*!